randajan/simple-app/README.md

-  demodir:"demo",                     //directory of dev server srcdir:"src",                       //directory of source code arcdir:"arc",                       //directory for shared code by frontend and backend envdir:"env",                       //directory for all env files rebuildBuffer:100,                  //delay between src changed and rebuild happend external:[],                        //global esbuild external libraries plugins:[],                         //global esbuild plugins loader:{},                          //global esbuild loader info:{},                            //variables accessible via import info from "@randajan/simple-app/info" be:{                                //backend options
+  demodir:"demo",                     //directory of dev server srcdir:"src",                       //directory of source code arcdir:"arc",                       //directory for shared code by frontend and backend rebuildBuffer:100,                  //delay between src changed and rebuild happend external:[],                        //global esbuild external libraries plugins:[],                         //global esbuild plugins loader:{},                          //global esbuild loader info:{},                            //variables accessible via import info from "@randajan/simple-app/info" env:{                               //optional config for maitained env file
+    name:undefined,                   //env file that will be used (when isBuild=true this is ignored) dir:"env",                        //directory for all used env files }
+  be:{                                //backend options
     dir:"backend",                    //backend subdirectory
     format:"esm",                     //backend format